Visual Studio Code

 PlatformIO project Wizard

-After the project initialization is done, PlatformIO generates a file structure like the following:
+After the project initialization is done, PlatformIO generates a file structure:

 PlatformIO default project structure